 The main machine in Dallas https://www.sqlite.org/ is the primary server and the one that most people use.
 The other two are considered backups.

 The SQLite source code and the TCL test suite are stored together in a single repository.
 This one repository is all that is required to build the SQLite.
-The source repository is public and is readable by anonymous passers by on the internet.
+The source repository is public and is readable by anonymous passersby on the internet.

 The documentation sources include documentation text and images with the scripts and makefile needed to construct the SQLite website documentation.
 This document is contained within the documentation sources.
 The document sources are kept in a separate repository distinct from the source code.
 The documentation sources repository is publicly readable.

 The makefiles and scripts used to generate the documentation gather text from baseline documents in the documentation source repository.
 Additional text is extracted from comments in the SQLite source code.
-Requirements coverage information is extract from special comments in the TCL test suite which is part of the source repository, and from comments in the TH3 test suite which is a separate private repository.
+Requirements coverage information is extracted from special comments in the TCL test suite which is part of the source repository, and from comments in the TH3 test suite which is in a separate private repository.

 The SQL Logic Tests are a set of test cases designed to show that SQLite behaves the same as other SQL database engines.
 These tests are hosted in a separate code public repository.